-In recent years this has changed somewhat, with some sport fans — mostly rugby and football — choosing to wear a casual version of the kilt and their team's jersey on the streets or to matches.
+In recent years this has changed somewhat, with some sports fans — mostly rugby and football — choosing to wear a casual version of the kilt and their team's jersey on the streets or to matches.

 Private schoolgirls (mostly those in North America and a few other places) wear plaid skirts, which are not kilts — they just look an awful lot like them.

-A number of Scottish military regiments use the kilt in their dress uniform◊, but have not seen action since 1940, not the least because of a very good and nightmare-tastic reason involving mustard gas puddles on the battlefieldnote That sound you just heard was every male Troper in the world whimpering and curling into a fetal position..
-During World War One, the Black Watch (now part of the Royal Regiment of Scotland, but retaining their name as the 3rd Battalion of it) were supposedly dubbed "the Ladies from Hell" by the Germans for their fierceness in battle.
+A number of Scottish military regiments use the kilt in their dress uniform◊, but have not seen action since 1940, not the least because of a very good and nightmare-tastic reason involving mustard gas puddles on the battlefieldnote

 It is a common fiction in Romantic depictions of Scotland to view the Clans as rugged individualists, fiercely pro-independence and pro-Stuart.
 This is not necessarily the case.
 Many clans simply did not conform to the rural, Noble Savage archetype created for them by later authors.
-Clans Campbell and Douglas enjoyed considerable influence and power within the urban government of Scotland pre and post Union.
+Clans Campbell and Douglas enjoyed considerable influence and power within the urban government of Scotland pre- and post-Union.
 During the religious turmoil of the 16th and 17th centuries, many clans were happy to renounce the rule of the Pope.
 Similarly, many clans enthusiastically committed to Union with England and the equal prestige with the English aristocracy that this granted them.
-By the time the Jacobite rising of 1745 rolled around, the clans were split, when previously they had wholeheartedly supported the Stewarts.
-With the exception of the island and coastal clans, many stayed neutral during the Stewart conflict or supported the Government.
+By the time the Jacobite rising of 1745 rolled around, the clans were split, when previously they had wholeheartedly supported the Stuarts.
+With the exception of the island and coastal clans, many stayed neutral during the Stuart conflict or supported the Government.
 Notably, of the largest and most powerful clans, the Campbells, the Douglases, the MacLeods, the MacDonalds, and the Mackenzies, all except the Mackenzies and MacDonalds stayed loyal to the British government, with the MacDonalds joining Charles Stuart and the Mackenzies staying neutral.

 Some Scottish foodstuffs include: